 The city of Oaxaca is my favorite in all of Mexico.
 With a good mix of culture, fun, and adventure, it is probably among the most balanced of all of the major Mexican cities.
-While it is a big city, it never feels too big.
-It feels quite a bit like a small town, with everything within town in walking distance.
+Oaxaca is a big city, but it never feels all that big.
+It maintains a small town vibe, with mostly everything within walking distance.
 The best part of Oaxaca was the diverse amount of things to do.
 I tried to keep this short and sweet without the annoying filler that most blog posts like this include.
 So no, you won’t find any bullshit like “~walk through the town~” or “~eat food~” that assumes that you weren’t already going to do that shit anyway.

 Take a tour of a Mezcal distillery

 Oaxaca is widely considered to be the mezcal capital of Mexico.
 For those of you who aren’t familiar with Mezcal, you are in for a treat.
 There are a number of mezcal bars and artisanal mezcal distilleries located all over Oaxaca and the surrounding area.
-It’s pretty easy to end up borracho in Oaxaca.
+It’s pretty easy to end up muy borracho in Oaxaca.
 Seriously, no trip to Oaxaca is complete without seeing how Mezcal is made.
-It is truly incredible to see how it goes from just a young agave plant to – whatever, there is an all you can drink mezcal tasting following probably every mezcal distillery tour so yeah, go to one.
+It is truly incredible to see how it goes from just a young agave plant to – whatever, I’m sure you really don’t care about the details.
+Let’s cut to the good stuff.
+There is an all you can drink mezcal tasting following probably every mezcal distillery tour so yeah, go to one.

 Whether you are actually interested in the process (which is undeniably fascinating) or just want to drink some of Mexico’s finest liquors, a mezcal distillery tour in Oaxaca is a can’t miss event.